 What Are Online LPN Programs in Florida Like?

 Licensed practical nursing is a rigorous profession that demands workers to provide several kinds of basic patient care, from monitoring blood pressure to bathing to recordkeeping.
 In order to train people for this important job, online LPN programs in Florida provide classes in fundamental nursing topics—such as pharmacology, medical terminology, and anatomy and physiology—and then students move on to in-person clinical training at a health care facility.
 For example, at Herzing University, students complete their general education classes online, but they have to finish most of their training on campus so they can receive nursing theory combined with practical skills.
 For more details about how online and hybrid LPN programs work, see EduMed’s main online LPN program page.

 When looking for an online LPN program in Florida, you need not only a school that can teach you the right skills and knowledge, but also one that’s affordable, has a flexible class schedule, and provides excellent student support.
-You also need a program that you can trust, which is why we have compiled a list of some of the best accredited online LPN programs in the Florida that have been fully-approved by the Florida Board of Nursing—meaning they have gotten the stamp of approval for their quality education and can properly prepare you to take the NCLEX-PN exam after graduation.
+You also need a program that you can trust, which is why we have compiled a list of two of the best accredited online LPN programs in the Florida that have been fully-approved by the Florida Board of Nursing—meaning they have gotten the stamp of approval for their quality education and can properly prepare you to take the NCLEX-PN exam after graduation.
 Review the schools below to get an idea of what they have to offer.

 LPN Licensing Details and Requirements in Florida